-Our Royal Charter requires RICS to act in the public interest.
-Under the Royal Charter, RICS' governing body is the Governing Council, which is responsible for approving RICS strategy and vision, overseeing the effective delivery of the strategy', standards & regulation.
-Governing Council is also responsible for approving changes to RICS' constitution.
-Governing Council is supported by the Executive Board and expert governance bodies populated by active RICS members, RICS employees & independent non-executives.
+- o Royal Charter requires RICS to act in the public interest. - O Under the Royal Charter, RICS' governing body is the Governing Council, responsible for approving RICS strategy and vision and overseeing the effective delivery of the strategy, standards & regulation. also responsible for approving changes to RICS' constitution. - o Governing Council is supported by the Executive Board and expert governance bodies populated by active RICS members, RICS employees & independent non-executives.